Pete Fairbanks: Tampa Bay Rays

 On June 29, 2019, Fairbanks pitched against the Tampa Bay Rays at Tropicana Field and caught the attention of the Rays' front office.
-On July 13, the Rangers traded Fairbanks to the Rays for Nick Solak.
-After the trade, he was assigned to the Durham Bulls.
+On July 13, the Rangers traded Fairbanks to the Rays in exchange for Nick Solak.
+After the trade, he was assigned to the Triple-A Durham Bulls.
 Fairbanks finished the 2019 season going 2–3 with a 6.86 ERA over 21 MLB innings.

 In 2020, Fairbanks threw in 27 games of the 60-game season.
 He posted an ERA of 2.70, recording 39 strikeouts in 26 2/3 innings.
 In Game 7 of the Championship Series against the Houston Astros, Fairbanks recorded a four-out save as the Rays won the American League pennant.

 On July 7, 2021, Fairbanks combined with Collin McHugh, Josh Fleming, Diego Castillo, and Matt Wisler to no–hit the Cleveland Indians.
 However, since the feat was achieved in a truncated seven–inning doubleheader game, it was not recorded as an official no-hitter.
-Fairbanks made 47 appearances in 2021, pitching to a 3.59 ERA with 56 strikeouts in 42.2 innings pitched.
+Fairbanks made 47 appearances in 2021, pitching to a 3.59 ERA with 56 strikeouts in 42 2/3 innings pitched.

 On March 30, 2022, it was announced that Fairbanks would miss three months of action after suffering a 50% tear of his lat muscle.
-Fairbanks was activated off the injured list on July 17.
-In his season debut against the Baltimore Orioles, he allowed a run on two hits with two strikeouts in an inning of work.
-He appeared in 24 games for the Rays in 2022, logging a 1.13 ERA with 38 strikeouts in 24 innings pitched.
-He also saved eight games in eight opportunities.
+He was activated off the injured list on July 17.
+In his season debut against the Baltimore Orioles, Fairbanks allowed a run on two hits with two strikeouts in an inning of work.
+He appeared in 24 games for the Rays in 2022, logging a 1.13 ERA with 38 strikeouts in 24 innings pitched, and saved eight games in eight opportunities.

 On January 27, 2023, Fairbanks signed a three-year, $12 million contract extension with the Rays.
-He appeared in 49 games for the Rays in 2023, logging a 2.58 ERA with 68 strikeouts in 45.1 innings pitched.
-He also saved 25 games in 29 opportunities.

-In 2024, Fairbanks appeared in 46 games for the Rays, logging a 3.57 ERA with 44 strikeouts in 45.1 innings pitched.
-He also saved 23 games in 27 opportunities.
+He appeared in 49 games for the Rays in 2023, logging a 2.58 ERA with 68 strikeouts in 45 1/3 innings pitched.
+Fairbanks also saved 25 games in 29 opportunities.
+In 2024, Fairbanks appeared in 46 games for the Rays, logging a 3.57 ERA with 44 strikeouts and 23 saves over 45 1/3 innings pitched.

-The Rays declined Fairbanks 2026 option on November 6, 2025, making him a free agent.
+Fairbanks made 61 appearances for Tampa Bay during the 2025 campaign, compiling a 4–5 record and 2.83 ERA with 59 strikeouts and 27 saves across 60 1/3 innings pitched.
+The Rays declined Fairbanks' 2026 option on November 6, 2025, making him a free agent.

+Miami Marlins

+On December 28, 2025, Fairbanks signed a one-year, $13 million contract with the Miami Marlins.

 Personal life

-Fairbanks's father, Shane Fairbanks, played college baseball for the Missouri Tigers in the 1980s and in minor league baseball for the Houston Astros organization in 1983.
+Fairbanks' father, Shane Fairbanks, played college baseball for the Missouri Tigers in the 1980s and in minor league baseball for the Houston Astros' organization in 1983.

 Fairbanks and his wife, Lydia, have one son and one daughter together.
 Their third child died from Turner syndrome.